sirixdb/sirixdb.github.io/jsoniq-api.md

 }
 ```

-We can also store a bunch of JSON-strings within several resources in the database (`mycol.jn`):
+We can also store a bunch of JSON strings within several resources in the database (`mycol.jn`):

 ```xquery
 jn:store('mycol.jn',(),('["bla", "blubb"]','{"foo": true}'))
 ```

-In that case the second parameter, which otherwise denotes the resource name is not used.
-Furthermore in both cases the database is implicitly created.
+In that case, the second parameter, which otherwise denotes the resource name, is not used.
+Furthermore, in both cases, the database is implicitly created.
 However, a fourth boolean parameter can be used to add resources.
 It is `true()` if a new database should be created or `false()` if the resource should be added to an existing database:

 ```xquery
 jn:store('mycol.jn','mydoc.jn','["foo", "bar"]',false())